 Once you’ve laid down the perfect tile design, it’s time to grout the tiles for the finishing touches.
-Though this may seem like an easy job, you can easily spoil it if it’s not done with care.
+Though this may seem like an easy job, it can easily be spoilt if it’s not done with care.

-While a neat grouting job may give a neat finish to your tiling project, a bad one doesn’t only look shabby but can also make your tiles more susceptible to chipping.
-Therefore, it's important to get the job done right.
+While a neat grouting job may give your tiling project a neat finish, a bad one not only looks shabby but can also make your tiles more susceptible to chipping.

 1. Preparation

-> Clean the grout lines: To start with, the first step is to clean the grout lines.
+> Clean the grout lines: The first step is to clean the grout lines.
 Do this by using a vacuum.
-Remove any protruding grout by using a knife putty, then vacuum again to remove any debris and dust.
+Remove any protruding grout using a knife putty, then vacuum again to remove debris and dust.

-> Protect the trims and adjacent surfaces: To ensure that the grout doesn’t spill to adjacent surfaces or on the wall trims, cover them with painter’s tape or plastic sheeting.
-Also, apply the tape on adjacent cabinets and walls that join the tile surface.
+> Protect the trims and adjacent surfaces: To ensure the grout doesn’t spill to adjacent surfaces or on the wall trims, cover them with painter’s tape or plastic sheeting.
+Tape should also be applied on adjacent cabinets and walls that join the tile surface.

 > Choose the grout: While preparing, it's important to choose the type of tile grout you want to use for tiling beforehand.
 There are three main types of grout: cement-based, epoxy, and urethane grout.

-Cement-based grouts are the most popular and easiest to use.
+Cement-based grouts are the most popular and most accessible to use.
 While epoxy grout may be more durable, it’s expensive and difficult to install.
 Urethane grouts are also expensive and come in premix tubs.
 Urethane grout also takes seven days to cure and shouldn’t be exposed to water until then.

 > Gather the equipment you need for grouting: To prepare for grouting, you’ll need buckets, margin trowel, rubber grout float, sponges, grout sponge, rubber gloves, clean cloth, and grout.